coti-io/coti-remix-plugin/README.md

 The plugin seamlessly integrates with the Remix IDE, enabling developers to deploy and interact with contracts on the COTI network.

+> [!NOTE]
+> 1. The current version of the Remix plugin supports COTI Devnet only.
+Testnet support will be added soon.
+>
+> 2. The COTI Remix Plugin is not yet published natively to Remix.
+While we publish, follow below steps for local plugin installation.

+> [!IMPORTANT]
+> In order to use the privacy-preserving features of the COTI network with the Remix plugin, your workspace must include both [`MpcCore.sol`](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/lib/MpcCore.sol) and [`MpcInterface.sol`](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/lib/MpcInterface.sol) files.

 ### Getting Started

 1. **Installation**: See the [Using the COTI plugin as a local plugin](https://github.com/coti-io/coti-remix-plugin?tab=readme-ov-file#using-the-coti-plugin-as-local-plugin) section.